lChap701/lChap701/README.md

 ## About Me
 - 👋 Hi, I’m @lChap701!!
 - 👀 I’m interested in mainframe development and web development
-- 🌱 I’m currently learning more about web development, software development, and UX design
+- 🌱 I’m currently learning more about Node.js, APIs, and microservices
 - 💞️ I’m looking to collaborate on web development and mainframe projects
 - 🎓 I recently graduated from Indian Hills Community College
-- 📫 How to reach me at lucas_chapman@stu.indianhills.edu
+- 📫 How to reach me at lhapman720@gmail.com
 - 🔗 You can learn more about me by visiting: https://www.linkedin.com/in/lucas-chapman-720/

 ## Events